Today, I am taking the a plunge and clarifying a lot of the rumors and speculation about Life and Health Agents or Brokers.

 No matter who is selling you insurance from any specific insurer, it always cost the same to you, all things being equal that is.

 It is to you advantage monetarily for you to use an independent agent/broker to shop for you.
 It does not matter that if he or she is commissioned by the insurance company.

 It ends up a free service in fact.

 Commissioned agents only make money if coverage is purchased by a life insurance consumer.
 The insurer then pays compensation to the agent or broker of record who signs your application for life insurance.

-It is important to understand that you do not pay a life insurance agent compensation unless you hire fee for service agent/counselor.
+It is important to understand that you do not pay a life insurance agent compensation unless you hire a fee for service agent/counselor.
 In this case, you will be paying them compensation up front versus the insurance company who would otherwise do the compensation.

 The additional benefit here…

 and where independent agents/brokers bring the greatest value is finding the insurance company with the best-fit product and premium for your specific needs.